 For purposes of this section, "person" includes, but is not limited to, a corporation, a trust, or an estate.

-Agencies/departments will assure that employees are advised of this right and are afforded an opportunity to make such a designation.
-The State Controller’s Office’s (SCO) warrants for payment of death benefits and refunds of employee retirement contributions cannot be released pursuant to this designation.
+Agencies/Departments will ensure that employees are advised of this right and are afforded an opportunity to make such a designation.
+State Controller’s Office (SCO) warrants for payment of death benefits and refunds of employee retirement contributions cannot be released pursuant to this designation.

-This law relates only to the SCO's warrants and does not authorize agencies/departments to release agency checks.
-Agency’s/department’s questions regarding the legality of the release of the SCO's warrants to a designee shall be referred to the agency's/department's attorney or the Office of the Attorney General.
+Agency/Department questions regarding the legality of the release of the SCO's warrants to a designee shall be referred to the agency/department's attorney or the Office of the Attorney General.